 - Add the dry ingredients.
 Pour the flour mixture into the wet ingredients, then use a rubber spatula to stir until the flour is almost fully incorporated, being careful not to over mix.
 It’s okay if a few streaks of flour remain.

 - Cook the pancakes.
-When ready, heat a large griddle or nonstick skillet over medium heat, no higher.
-Add 1 Tbsp butter to the griddle or skillet or coat with nonstick cooking spray.
-When melted, swirl all over, then drop a ¼ cup of batter per pancake, leaving at least 2 inches in between each.
-Cook until the bottoms are golden brown and the edges have begun to bubble, about 2-3 minutes.
-Carefully flip each pancake, then cook an additional 1-2 minutes more, until light golden brown on the second side.
-Transfer to a serving plate, then repeat with remaining butter and batter.
-Serve warm with butter and blueberry maple syrup!
+Heat a large griddle or nonstick skillet over medium heat (no higher).
+Add 1 Tbsp (14g) butter or coat with nonstick spray.
+Once melted, swirl to coat, then scoop ¼ cup batter per pancake, spacing about 2-inches apart.
+Cook until golden on the bottom and bubbles form around the edges, 2–3 minutes.
+Flip and cook 1–2 minutes more, until lightly golden.
+Transfer to a plate and repeat with remaining batter.
+Serve warm with butter and blueberry maple syrup.

 Notes